nethacker/processwatch/README.md

 License: (MIT) Copyright (C) 2013 Phil Chen.

+## THIS PROJECT HAS MOVED TO: https://github.com/systemswatch/process-watch
+Repository is no longer maintained.

 ## DESCRIPTION:

 Process Watch monitors processes and workflows in your Linux system for anomalies or situations which when arise trigger predetermined actions you designate.